codematsing/django-formset-debug/docs/source/richtext.rst

 	    extension = 'markText'
 	    label = _("Mark Text")

-When declaring the RichtextArea widget, we then can add this control element to the list of control
+The attribute ``extension`` must be a unique identifier for this control element.
+The attribute ``label`` is a human readable string which will be shown as the button's tooltip.
+In addition, we may provide a symbol rendered in the button by specifying the attribute ``icon = 'path/to/mark-icon.svg.'``.

-elements:
+When declaring the ``RichtextArea`` widget, we then can add this custom control element to our list of control elements:

 .. code-block:: python